Utak-West/Top-Notch/wordpress_theme/nexter-implementation-plan.md

-# Top Notch Renovations
+# Top Notch Renovations NJ
-- WordPress Implementation Plan
+- WordPress Implementation Plan with Local SEO Focus

 This document outlines the step-by-step implementation plan for building the Top Notch Renovations website using Nexter Pro theme, Elementor Pro, and PosyMyths products including Amelia booking.
+The implementation includes comprehensive local SEO optimization for New Jersey and surrounding areas to maximize visibility for potential customers in Linden, NJ and nearby communities.

 ## Implementation Overview